mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 Overall, I like the TP-Link TL-SG3428X switch pretty well.
 It's silent, which is a big plus.
 I haven't had any issues with reliability.

-My experience with the TP-Link web admin UI has been poor, but most networking admin interfaces are pretty weak.
+My experience with the TP-Link web admin UI has been poor, but that's about standard for admin interfaces on networking hardware.
 Some networking concepts are hard to represent in a web UI, but TP-Link has done a particularly bad job of it.

 {{<img src="tp-link-web-ui.webp" max-width="650px" has-border="true" caption="This page in the TP-Link web UI shows which ports are members of the `Guest` VLAN, but it always takes me a few minutes to remember how to interpret the screen.">}}